madroxdupe42/peacefulscience.org/content/articles/narnians-martians-neanderthals.md

 description: Just like us, C. S. Lewis encountered challenges from science.
 Rather than falling into unending arguments, he found a better way.
 headerimage:
   src: /img/2019/01/LionAfremov.jpeg
+  credit: "[LION](https://afremov.com/lion-palette-knife-oil-painting-on-canvas-by-leonid-afremov-size-30-x24-75cm-x-60cm-11321642-offer.html) by Leonid Afremov"
 title: On Narnians, Martians and Neanderthals
 ---

+This article was original published in *[Cultural Encounters](http://www.culturalencountersjournal.com/)* magazine (under a different title), in a themed issue on theology and story.[^4]
+{.editor-note}

 I first visited Boston as a graduate student.
 I was studying to become a scientist, a computational biologist.
 This is one of the great Meccas of the scientific world, through which almost every scientist passes at one time or another.
 The subways feature ads from local churches.
 They often included this quote from C.S.
 Lewis,